halilduygulu/cassandra-tools/README.md

 That command will run all the apt-get update/installs, install java, format the EBS volume using XFS, turn off swap, etc....
 One thing to note is that the fab command will always prompt you as to which hostfile you want to run.
 There are times you just want to bootstrap a few nodes and not the whole cluster.
 So you can just put those ips anywhere like /tmp/newips.txt and use type in that file in the prompt instead.

+Note that at time of writing it installs Cassandra Community version 2.1.9, if you're bored, submit a PR to make that configurable from the profile :)

 Once that is complete you'll want to set your seed nodes for that cluster.
 So pick one IP or a comma separated list and run

     fab -u ubuntu  set_seeds:config=c4-highperf,seeds='10.10.100.XX'